sidneytang-elation/react-redux-workshop/README.md

 Some helpful links:
 - [Official React docs](https://facebook.github.io/react/docs/hello-world.html)
+    - If you don't want to or have time to read all of the docs, try to at least read [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html)
 - [Official React tutorial](https://facebook.github.io/react/tutorial/tutorial.html)

 *Note: This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).*